heetch/regula/docs/clients/go.md

 # Golang library quickstart

-The Regula Golang library provides programmatic access to the full Regula APIs and features.
+The Regula Golang library provides programmatic access to the full API and features of Regula.

 ## Install